vicsejas/fastapi-with-tailwindcss/README.md

 ## Script for running the TailwindCSS CLI build process

-you can create a script inside your package.json file to run the TailwindCSS CLI build process
+We can create a script inside your package.json file to run the TailwindCSS CLI build process

 ```sh
 "scripts": {